This page addresses many of the frequently asked questions from our users and customers.

 Please visit Configuring C or Cpp analysis for further info.

-How to analyze OracleForms code
+How do I analyze OracleForms code?

 To analyze OracleForms code, the Forms binary files (*.fmb) must be converted to XML format (you can use Oracle conversion tool).
 After extracting the code, zip it an upload it to the cloud or analyze it locally.